liamzdenek/stitch-fix-application/memory-bank/progress.md

 - Built a responsive frontend dashboard
 - Developed a RESTful API for data management
 - Successfully built all packages and verified output binaries
+- Integrated DynamoDB for data persistence
+- Implemented event publishing to SNS for downstream processing

 ### Documentation